CS-House/maps/README.md

 # GPS Data and Devices on Maps

-Get live data from AIS140 and WTD types of devices and show their live tracking on Mapbox or Google Maps using Go in the backend.
+Get live data from  types of devices and show their live tracking on Mapbox or Google Maps using Go in the backend.

 ## Introduction